bazel-contrib/SIG-rules-authors/go-tutorial.md

 Bazel will notice that the code is not built, and will run the "build" phase for you automatically.

 To recap what we have done.
 We have modified our code to use the babble Go code on GitHub.
-We then use bazel to run go mod, which updates go.mod file.
-Next we ran the targets gazelle-update-repos and gazelle with bazel.
-The first bazel alias updated the deps.bzl file with the external dependency and the gazelle target updated the deps section in pkg/word/BUILD.bazel.
+We then use Bazel to run go mod, which updates go.mod file.
+Next we ran the targets gazelle-update-repos and gazelle with Bazel.
+The first Bazel alias updated the deps.bzl file with the external dependency and the Gazelle target updated the deps section in pkg/word/BUILD.bazel.
 Bazel can then download the external dependency and use that dependency when our example Go program is compiled.